ricardo-rossi/Mockable/README.md

 A request using an HTTP 'METHOD_NAME' to /A/B/C
 ```

-Do this: Create the following directory structure user your 'served' directory:
+Do this: Create the following directory structure under your 'served' directory:
 ```
 A
 └── B
 ```
-and place some JSON in the METHOD_NAME.C.json file.
+Then create a file names METHOD_NAME.C.json and put some JSON in it.
-Replace METHOD_NAME with the corresponding GET, POST, PUT, DELETE, etc.
+(Replace METHOD_NAME with the corresponding GET, POST, PUT, DELETE, etc.)
 ```
 A
 └── B